Easy Fondue Party How to Fondue, Accessories and Recipes

 The trip got its name because when we first began, we went on a two day trip to a spa and had massages and manicures (in addition to ALOT of shopping, eating and partying!).

-Somewhere along the way, the tradition of having easy fondue parties began.
+Somewhere along the way, the tradition of having an easy fondue party each time we met began.
 I call them easy because all six of us get in the kitchen together and cook which is so much fun.

 Whether you want to host an easy fondue party with some friends or if you want to do it more regularly with your family, you can learn how to fondue in no time at all using my fondue cooking ideas.